metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

 #### Persona
 Sometimes Authors create characters and also write under that name, while giving this character things like a backstory or have them appear in their work.
-This is different from regular pen names in that a Persona is presented as its own thing, not just a character *in* the story, but also as the writer of the work in question.<br>
+This is different from regular pen names in that a Persona is presented as its own thing, not just a character *in* the story, but also as the writer of the work in question. [^5]<br>
 Examples:<br>
 The writer [Daniel Handler](https://bookbrainz.org/author/394ac1e3-69e8-4eed-afaa-bb06f877c96e) who writes under the pseudonym *Lemony Snicket*, a character and the supposed author of *A Series of Unfortunate Events*.[^2]
 [^2]: add more examples